EASYGO-ITN/Deliverable_4_2/_sources/issues_and_safety.md

 * Pressure compensation to account for fluid extraction and to prevent subsidence;
 * Enhancement of thermal extraction from over- and underlying formations.

-So, geothermal fluid reinjection has clear economical and technical advantages and is a key, and sometimes mandatory, process in a geothermal project.
-Therefore, its efficiency is very important and possible issues are constantly monitored to prevent them.
-Success of this process could be influenced by various processes during operations.
-Disturbances in temperature, pressure, stresses and compositions in geothermal reservoirs as a result of reinjection could trigger complex coupled processes that influence injectivity.
-Later we discuss these processes individually in more detail.
+So, geothermal fluid reinjection has clear economic and technical advantages and is a key, and sometimes mandatory, process in a geothermal project.
+Therefore, its efficiency is very important and reinjection is constantly monitored to prevent possible issues.
+Various processes could influence the success of this process during operations.
+Disturbances in temperature, pressure, stresses and compositions in geothermal reservoirs as a result of cold brine reinjection could trigger complex coupled processes that influence injectivity.
+In the following sections we discuss these processes individually in more detail.

 ### Cooling of the reservoir